Marketing Psychology; Influence Consumer Behavior to Benefit Your Small BusinessWritten by Mindaugas on September 04, 2017

 Try this!
 Risk free!

 I am sure most us have encountered free software trials, ‘buy one get one free’ signs and the like.
-Those things are aimed at customers so that they take care of us, after we have taken care of them.
+Those things are aimed at consumers so that they take care of us, after we have taken care of them.

 Take all this into account when interacting with new and existing customers.
 Reciprocity can be powerful tool in any marketers toolbox and should be utilized strategically.